+There is no extra care needed from your side.
+You can do your normal work and move the body parts as usual.
 For best color we prefer that paste is left ON the skin as long as you can.
 Once it is dried, it starts flaking off automatically and it does not stain the dry cloth.

 For longevity of henna color, we suggest less washing of the body part where henna is applied and less use of soap.

 Our henna paste is made of henna leaves and some traces of eucalyptus and clove oil.
 If you are allergic to eucalyptus oil, we advise not to get henna.